Robooto/acmestore/notes.md

 Realative Paths and Module Id
 - setting moduleId makes it so you can use relative urls
 - only availabe using commonjs module formats

+@Input decorator for a class property specifies that property comes from the directive like props in react

+@Output emits an event to the parent